termNinja/present.io/README.md

 1. Fork the repo somewhere where you won't delete it.
 2. Run the `install.sh` script.
+3. Make sure to install python `pandoc-beamer-block` package
-3. Run it with `presentio` from command line
+4. Run it with `presentio` from command line

 `install.sh` will create a symlink towards the `presentio.py` script by the name `presentio`.